Lu2aDev80/KonfiDayPlaner/README.md

-# KonfiDay Planer
+# Chaos Ops

-A modern web application for managing and displaying schedules for Konfi Day events.
+A modern web application for managing and displaying schedules for events and gatherings.
 Built with React, TypeScript, and Vite.

 ## Features